 What’s Included — and What Usually Costs Extra

-What You’re Paying for Beyond the Camera
+What You’re Actually Paying For

 Frequently Asked Questions: Las Vegas Photographer Prices